Calltable serialization scheme

 - a struct

-- a nested enum
+- a nested tagged-union

 0

-is always reserved for a 1 byte discriminator number which defines which enum variant is being serialized, the next indices are used to serialize the fields of specific variants (for empty tag variants there will be no more indices).
-So, given an enum:
+.
+Subsequent indices are used to serialize the fields of specific variants (for empty tag variants there will be no more indices).
+So, given an example tagged-union (implemented in rust, rust equivalent of tagged-union is enum

 enum X {